 Decrease Your Direct Mail Costs For Incredible Results

 To have an effective direct mail campaign, your messaging needs to be engaging and compelling.
-Your designs and images should work with your message to create an emotional response from the recipient.
+Your direct mail design, including images and copy, should work with your message to create an emotional response from the recipient.

-But, you can make your efforts more rewarding by decreasing the cost of sending your mail.
-Clean up your mailing lists and take measures to prevent mistakes and you’ll avoid unwanted costs.
+You can make your efforts even more rewarding and your campaign more cost effective by decreasing the cost of printing and mailing your direct mail, too.
+Clean up your mailing lists and take measures to prevent mistakes in your mailing lists or variable data datasets, and you’ll avoid unwanted costs.
 You should also understand the regulations for direct mail automation and what choices will save you money.

 Check Out the Direct Mail Idea Pack